Answered By: APUS Librarians Last Updated: Mar 17, 2017 Views: 882

-An ISBN (International Standard Book Number) is an identification number for a book.
+An ISBN (International Standard Book Number) is a unique identification number for a book.
 Read more about ISBNs here.
 If you have an ISBN number for a book, you can use it to locate that book:

 - Use the advanced search options in Summon (see picture below) to find ebooks in our library by ISBN.